-How to Combat Climate Change In Your Garden
+How To Combat Environmental Change In Your Garden

 Our choice of plants and landscaping options can play a vital role in the improvement of our environment and its ultimate survival.

-We, as gardeners, have a responsibility to try to do as much as we can to slow down the greenhouse effects on our planet.
+We, as gardeners, have a responsibility to try to do as much as we possibly can to benefit all wildlife by developing green spaces full of diversity.

-How to Combat Climate Change in your Garden
+How To Combat Environmental Change In Your Garden

 One thing we can do is save rain water and waste water.
 Using water to keep the lawn green during a drought is no longer an acceptable practice.